 - 1. To enter binding mode on the Gateway, triple-click button 2.
-The red LEDs flash alternately. - To enter binding mode on the Node, triple-click button 2.
+The red LEDs flash alternately. - To enter binding mode on the -PM8 or -PM8L Node, triple-lick button 2.
 The red LEDs flash alternately.
 After the Node is bound, the LEDs are both solid red for a few seconds.
 The Node cycles its power, then enters RUN mode. - 3.
-Verify the Node's rotary dials are set to 0 (left dial) and 1 (right dial) or the pre-defined mapping will not work. - 4.
-Exit binding mode on the Gateway by single-clicking either button 1 or button
+Set the Node's rotary dials are set to 0 (left dial) and 1 (right dial) or the pre-defined mapping will not work. - 4.
+Exit binding mode on the Gateway by single-clicking either button 1 or button 2.